All About Shetland Sheepdogs

 Some dogs breeds and mixes are virtually silent by comparison.
 Shelties are so involved with the family and the day-to-day comings and goings, that they feel the deep urge to chime in when anything remotely interesting happens... [continue reading Are Shelties Barkers?]

-Have you ever seen a giant ball of fluff dart around the living room three times.
-Then toll on his back waggling all four limbs in the air.
-Then do a long yawn that turns into a song.
-Then roll over with long ear-fur flopped over his face, grinning at you and panting with sparkling eyes?
+Have you ever seen a giant ball of fluff run around the living room seventeen times?
+How about a ball of fluff that rolls on his back, waggles all four limbs in the air, then flops back over with long ear-fur hanging over his face, grinning at you with sparkling eyes?
 Then you've never met a Sheltie.

 When it comes to the Shetland Sheepdog personality, quirky doesn't even cover it.
-I asked our Sheltie Planet readers: what's the cutest thing your Sheltie has done recently?
-Here are the hilarious responses... [continue reading 53 Ridiculously Cute Sheltie Antics]
+I asked our Sheltie Planet readers: what's the cutest or most ridiculous thing your Sheltie has done recently?
+Here are the hilarious responses... [continue reading Shelties Being Ridiculous]

 There are very slight variations in the Sheltie Standards of the American Kennel Club and the English Shetland Sheepdog Club and most Shelties would have some issues competing in the other's show ring.
 But ultimately all breeding lines are from the same original stock of the early 20th century.